M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 43 active-X
+Version 10 revision 44 active-X
-A lot of work
+A fault on targets when the height is 1 row, when we choose middle position for caption, removed.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com